What order should we read it in? How do we get the most out of it?

 A bit of the Old Testament, a bit of the New and usually a Psalm or Proverb as well.
 It provides a good mix of scripture that is manageable in one sitting.

 It’s still a habit that can easily fall by the wayside and the daily sections are fairly large but it’s worth giving it a try!

 9. Read Scripture out loud

 If you’re struggling to focus on the text or even if you just want a new way of reading the Bible, why not read it out loud?

-It’s also closer to how this scripture would have been received by its original audience.
+Additionally, it is more in line with how the original audience of this scripture would have responded.
 Of course, you might need to find a quiet spot to do it in…

 Make it easy

 Download the Glorify App for super helpful courses, Bible plans and daily worship to help you get the most out of your devotional time with God.